masaun/referral-system-for-work-rewards/README.md

   - Members receive 15% of the referral credit for referring Coalition Organizations who act as channel partners for referring new Employee Members.
     - NO multi-level referral credit except for referring Organizations where the referring Member receives 15%)
   - All members receive $WORK Rewards in perpetuity so long as the referred Member consumes services.
+  - Linkdrop is used for realizing the referral structure.

 &nbsp;